vmso/io.bdd_testing_frameworks/Readme.md

 # Test Automation Framework

 This framework is an open-source tool to combine API test-automation, UI test-automation, Mobile test-automation into a single, unified framework.
-It is base on the many steps (key-words).
-So you can create test cases with using this steps even you don't know codding.
+It is based on the many steps (key-words), so you can create test cases using these steps even you don't have codding experiences.

 ### Table of Contents
 1- [Api Test Framework](#api)